 No, Makita chargers are designed so that they will not overcharge a Lithium-Ion battery.
 For example, the Makita Rapid Optimum Charger (DC18RC) communicates with Makita 18V Lithium-Ion batteries to detect its charge level.
 Upon reaching a full charge, the charger goes into a maintenance mode and actively monitors the battery's charge level to keep it fully charged

 Each Makita Lithium-Ion Power Tool, Battery and Charger is warranted to be free of defects from workmanship and materials for the period of THREE YEARS from the date of original purchase.
-For more information on warranties for Makita Tools, go to the SERVICE link at makitatools.com, or contact the Makita Call Center at (800)4-MAKITA.
+For more information on warranties for Makita Tools, go to the WARRANTY link at makitatools.com, or contact the Makita Call Center, located in Buford, Georgia, at (800)4-MAKITA.

 No, the use of a converter or power inverter may cause damage to the charger and will void the warranty.